• Skip to primary navigation

 Otherwise, you can just sit and enjoy the beautiful fully well-pruned garden, along with the view of the valley.

-Medellin Walking Tour
+3. Medellín Walking Tour

-This tour is worth it; it is by far one of the best things to do in Medellin and one of the most fantastic walking tours I experienced.
+This tour is worth it; it is by far one of the best things to do in Medellín and one of the most fantastic walking tours I experienced.

-Walking around, the city you’ll learn a lot more and see some of the most important, popular sites on offer.
+You can check with one of the many hotels or hostels in Medellín to get information on the free walking tours.
+Walking around the city, you’ll learn a lot more and see some of the most important, popular sites on offer.

-Metro Cable See Medellin From Above
+4. Metro Cable See Medellín From Above

+Traffic can get very hectic in Medellín.
 Hence, why taking the Metro cable was one of the transportation experiences I enjoyed the most.

 medellin what to do

-One of the great things to do in Medellin
+One of the great things to do in Medellín

 The metro cable transportation system is managed by the government, and it is a well-recognized regeneration initiative for urban settlements.

-There are two major cable transport routes in Medellin; one of them provides access to the East of the valley and the other to the West.
+There are two major cable transport routes in Medellín; one of them provides access to the East of the valley and the other to the West.

-I recommend this plan, and it’s actually one of my top things to do in Medellin.
+I recommend this plan, and it’s actually one of my top things to do in Medellín.
 It’s perfect for having a whole view of the city and its people.

 💡Smart Travel Tip